 ‘Tis the season to cozy up in a coffee shop with some tasty brewed beverages.
 Stray from your local favourite and try something new this winter – we suggest travelling to the east side.

 Snakes and Lattes is the perfect place to post up for a few hours if you’re in the mood for a board game.
 It has hundreds of options and a solid selection of food and drink, so you won’t have to travel out into the winter weather if you’re in need of a snack or beverage.

 Looking for a winter date idea in Toronto that’ll get you outside and show off your artistic side?
 Well, my friend, the annual Winter Stations show will be right up your alley.
-The exhibition kicks off in February and runs through April, giving you plenty of time to check out all the installations on the beach.
+The exhibition kicks off on February 17 and runs through March 30, 2020, giving you plenty of time to check out all the installations on the beach.

 Take your winter camping experience to the next level by ditching the tent and renting a yurt, instead.
 They’re available in Algonquin, Bon Echo, Bronte Creek, Charleston Lake, Kilarney, MacGregor Point, Pancake Bay, Pinery, Silent Lake and Windy Lake, so you’re pretty spoilt for choice.